Thanushree-M123/Learning-Path/Week7_Skills_HandsOn/Readme.md

 ---
 ## Folder Structure:
--bloggerapp
+- bloggerapp
--cricket-scoreboard-app
+- cricket-scoreboard-app
--cricketapp-react-hol
+- cricketapp-react-hol
--eventexamplesapp
+- eventexamplesapp
--ticketbookingapp
+- ticketbookingapp

 ## Instructions to Use:
--*Navigate into each app folder.
+- *Navigate into each app folder.
--*Run npm install to install dependencies.
+- *Run npm install to install dependencies.
--*Then run npm start to launch the respective app.
+- *Then run npm start to launch the respective app.

 ## ✅ Status:
 - [x] Week 7 – Submitted